Marlese von Broembsen joined WIEGO as the first Law Programme Director in October 2015. She lives in Cape Town, South Africa.

-After qualifying as an attorney, Marlese worked for an NGO active in small business development in the informal settlements in Cape Town for four years.
-Upon graduating with a Masters in Development Studies, Marlese’s focus shifted to research and policy work related to labour markets and the informal economy.
-She co-taught a Masters course on Social Policy at the Institute for Social Development, University of the Western Cape for three years.
-Marlese was also the lead researcher for UCT's Graduate School of Business' Global Entrepreneurship Monitor 2005 publication on the informal economy, was commissioned to write an input paper for the Taylor Commission on Social Security, and wrote the South African paper on small business rights for the UNDP's Commission for the Legal Empowerment of the Poor.
-As a partner of South Consulting, she project-managed projects on human rights and economic development in Southern and Eastern Africa.
+After qualifying as an attorney, Marlese worked for an NGO active in small business development in Cape Town's informal settlements for four years.
+She co-taught a master's course on social policy at the Institute for Social Development, University of the Western Cape, for three years.
+Marlese was the lead researcher for UCT's Graduate School of Business' Global Entrepreneurship Monitor 2005 publication on the informal economy, and wrote the South African paper on small business rights for the UNDP's Commission for the Legal Empowerment of the Poor.
+As a partner of South Consulting, she project-managed human rights initiatives and economic development in Southern and Eastern Africa.

 Marlese was a recipient of a Harvard South Africa Fellowship (2014); a David and Elaine Potter Research Fellowship for contribution to civil society (2014; 2015); and a National Research Foundation Innovation Scholarship (2014).
 From August 2015 - December 2018, she was a Visiting Researcher at the Institute for Global Law and Policy (IGLP), Harvard Law School.